Shaving and the past

 I've mostly left my life in Japan behind.
 Now and again I get an email from someone visiting the Mountains of Hokkaido site, asking for some advice re: an upcoming trip to Hokkaido.
 Now and again I catch a glimpse of an image of the northern backcountry I knew, and I feel a little tenseness in my heart.
 Now and again I feel a deep nostalgia for banal moments of intense seasonal-ness I felt in Japan.
 Here are a couple:

 Digging myself out of my house during a blizzard to fetch some supplies from the Seicomart across the street.
 Driving down to an early-summer HAJET meeting with Tony, the low hills bright and green, the sun intense, the windows open.
 Racing the chairlifts down the lower flanks of Kuro-dake with Mike in the autumn, the whole world red around us, a flare of joy on an otherwise socially anxious day.
 A picture I took, looking back at my ski tracks winding through the quiet woods, a day when I had a whole mountain to myself.

 It's funny how the things that drive nostalgia in me always seem to be these snapshots of life in nature, in Japan.
 When I remember them, I always remember the people who were there, though I don't see their faces.
 I wonder why.

 Anyway, going back to the beard:

 Mentally, beard/no-beard has been a pretty good way to sort of consolidate my lives pre- and post-return-from-Japan.
-Viz. in Japan, I had a beard; outside of Japan, I did not.
-The beard has always represented, for me, a sort of shutting off of something inside me, a sense of let's-get-down-to-business, no-more-mucking-around.
+Viz. in Japan, I had no beard; outside of Japan, I did.
+The beard has always represented, for me, a sort of shutting off of something, a sense of let's-get-down-to-business, no-more-mucking-around.

 I have never skied with a beard.